kaplanf/music-explore/README.md

 load your previous results from the DB.

 You can access to liked tracks from left menu, and listen to their previews.

+# Important
+Because of DB Schema changes without proper migrations as of now, I would recommend you to test on latest commits always.